-Scope: In the event of acute congestive heart failure, Paramedics trained and authorized by the service medical director, may utilize Continuous Positive Airway Pressure (CPAP), if available and appropriate.
+Scope: Paramedics trained and authorized by the service medical director, may utilize Continuous Positive Airway Pressure (CPAP), if available and appropriate.

 INCLUSION CRITERIA

 - 1. Be at least 18 years of age - 2.
 Be Alert - 3.
 Be able to maintain an open and patent airway on their own - 4.
 Have a blood pressure of at least 100 mm Hg systolic - 5.
 Have significant respiratory distress, indicated by cyanosis, accessory muscle use or other signs and symptoms.